Skip to main content

 No-Fault Reform Update: Cost Savings and the MCCA Fee

-We understand the no-fault reform can be confusing, and its unclear what coverage you need, or how much it’ll cost.
-We can help.
+We understand that Michigan no-fault insurance reform can be confusing, leaving you uncertain about the coverage you need or how much it will cost.
+We’re here to help.

-PIP – Personal Injury Protection (PIP) will be transitioning to tiered levels of coverage.
-Drivers will have the ability to choose from various tiers that best fit their individual needs.
+PIP – Personal Injury Protection (PIP) will transition to tiered levels of coverage.
+Drivers can choose from various tiers that best fit their needs:

 • Unlimited (the current level under existing law—all insured drivers currently have this tier)